kylinsoong/kylinsoong.github.io/_posts/2017-02-10-teiid-buffer-stree.md

 ## Steps

-This article contains a series of buffer snapshot for creating a `STree`, and add a series of `Tuple` to `STree`, a `Tuple` contains 5 elements, each time one `Tuple` be inserted.
+This article contains a series of buffer snapshot for creating a `STree`, and add a series of `Tuple` to `STree`, a `Tuple` contains 5 elements, the first 2 elements play as primary key, each time one `Tuple` be inserted.

 ### 0. Create